 If you are looking for the best software to remove duplicate files on Mac, a free application Duplicate File Finder is exactly what you need.
 It allows you to identify double files on any disk or folder on your local disk, external drive, or network drive.

-Whether you are looking for duplicate videos, music copies in iTunes, duplicate pictures and even for similar photos, this duplicate detector will save you time, and help clear gigabytes of useless file copies.
+Whether you are looking for duplicate videos, music copies in iTunes, duplicate pictures, or even similar photos, this duplicate detector will save you time and help clear gigabytes of useless file copies.

-This app is a fast duplicate file finder.
-However, we would like to give you some recommendations to improve your experience and help you identify duplicate files on your external drive in less than a minute.
+Duplicate File Finder is a great app with a fast scanning speed to find duplicate files.
+In this article, we would like to give you some recommendations to improve your experience with the app and help you identify duplicate files on your external drive in less than a minute.